 “I needed a place where I could show big pieces,” says Calverley, who started her career as a gallerist in Philadelphia and New York in the early 1970s.
 “My former gallery in Scottsdale couldn’t accommodate 18-foot-tall sculptures or 24-foot-long paintings.”

 I like to lurk in the gallery, contemplating the sometimes-hidden meanings in the art and admiring the building’s architecture, with its brick walls and exposed beam ceilings.
 Bentley Gallery has regular hours, new shows monthly and is a featured participant in Art Detour, the annual March open house of downtown galleries and studios.
-Adapt Gallery has more limited hours, opening to the public on First and Third Fridays art walks.

 Since 2014, Arizona State University’s School of Art has been transforming a 42,000-square-foot former machine shop into its Grant Street Studios, which houses more than 60 studios for MFA students working in everything from painting and sculpture to fiber, ceramics, 3-D printing and photography.
 The raw, industrial building, which, on its 7th Street facade, is completely covered with metal traffic signs, also includes the Step Gallery, where grad students exhibit their thesis shows, and Northlight Gallery, a place for photography students to exhibit their images.
 Northlight, established originally on ASU’s Tempe campus, also hangs works by renowned photographers—recent shows have included works by Edward Curtis and Minor White.